JFCS is for Everyone

 In the early to mid 1980s, as gay men in the San Francisco Bay Area and elsewhere began feeling the devastating effects of AIDS, JFCS responded with great care and urgency, establishing the first AIDS service under Jewish auspices in the country.
 Over the last quarter century, this service has touched the lives of hundreds of HIV-positive men and women—as well as their loved ones.

-A few years later, while the public and elected officials continued to debate the merits of adoptions by LGBT families, JFCS’ Adoption Connection became one of the first services in the country to help them become parents.
-Since its inception in 1985, Adoption Connection has remained a national leader in expanding the meaning of family, helping hundreds of LGBT families experience the joys of parenthood.
+A few years later, while the public and elected officials continued to debate the merits of adoptions by queer families, JFCS’ Adoption Connection became one of the first services in the country to help them become parents.
+Since its inception in 1985, Adoption Connection has remained a national leader in expanding the meaning of family, helping hundreds of LGBTQ families experience the joys of parenthood.